-Perhaps most importantly, appraisers are neutral third-parties.
-They don't receive compensation based upon if you buy the home or not.
+Perhaps most importantly, appraisers are neutral third parties.
+They don't receive compensation based on if you buy the home or not.

 While they're working specifically to ensure lenders are paying a reasonable price for your home, they're also making sure you don't overpay.

 They take their work very seriously and pride themselves on their objectivity.